All Episodes

 But I've watched her veto one bill after another.

-She's not uh on your side.
+She's not on your side.

-It is time to put Arizona's Guard on the border.
+It is time to put Arizona's guard on the border.

-And the governor sent her minions out to roundly criticize me, but fast forward to this year and her state of the state address, and uh, I guess after consulting the polling and taking a look, she said, hey, we're gonna send the guard to the border.
+But fast forward to this year in her state of the state address, and I guess after consulting the polling and taking a look, she said, hey, we're going to send the guard to the border.

-Well, the legislature stepped in and said, Fine, Governor, here's the money to do it.
+Well, the legislature stepped in and said, fine, governor, here's the money to do it.

-Then she said, When the guard goes to the border, it won't be there to militarize the border.
+Then she said, when the guard goes to the border, it won't be there to militarize the border.

 Well, here's a bulletin for the governor and other leaders.

-Uh the border has been militarized by the other side, by the incursions from the Mexican military and the narco-terrorists.
+The border has been militarized by the other side, by the incursions from the Mexican military and the narco-terrorists.

 The border has been militarized by the other side.

-And uh you have a situation where uh uh and it's pretty clever politically, I suppose, because the uh the big East Coast papers and the wire services say governor to put guard on border, and you think suddenly it's something really profound, but rather than standing shoulder to shoulder uh supplementing the border patrol, uh they're really handed uh secondary or uh uh really a tertiary maintenance type of role rather than border enforcement.
+And you have a situation where, and it's pretty clever politically, I suppose, because the big East Coast papers and the wire services say governor to put guard on border, and you think suddenly it's something really profound.

 All right, J.D.
 Hayworth with us.

-In fact, uh the Democrats have targeted you.
+In fact, the Democrats have targeted you.

 How do you feel about it?

-I you know, th the amazing thing about the editorial writers there is they just ought to come out and admit it.
+The amazing thing about the editorial writers there is they just ought to come out and admit it.

-And you know, the late Robert Bartley was a great man, but in retrospect, the notion when he pushed for an amendment to the Constitution that reads, There shall be open borders.
+And, you know, the late Robert Bartley was a great man, but in retrospect, the notion when he pushed for an amendment to the Constitution that reads, There shall be open borders, I think Americans now understand that borders are reasonable, necessary, and proper lines of geopolitical demarcation to enforce sovereignty and security.

-And what you have right now, when you pull back the curtain, some of my traditional allies on the right, uh like the Wall Street Journal, they're all shouting cheap labor.
+And what you have right now, when you pull back the curtain, some of my traditional allies on the right, like the Wall Street Journal, they're all shouting cheap labor.

 And those on the left are saying cheap votes.

-And what you have are the American people in the middle, regardless of party affiliation or political philosophy on other issues, saying, wait a minute.
+And what you have are the American people in the middle, regardless of party affiliation or political philosophy on other issues, saying, wait a minute, we instinctively understand that border security is national security.

-We have to deal with that first, and all the talk about economic considerations and guest worker and amnesty is not only wrong, Eddie, it is way premature, and it is wrong to leverage our national security or make it conditional on some sort of economic accommodation that is amnesty for people who have come illegally and people who would be actually rewarded uh with uh with another kind of amnesty for social security fraud,
+And all the talk about economic considerations and guest worker and amnesty is not only wrong-headed, it is way premature, and it is wrong to leverage our national security or make it conditional on some sort of economic accommodation that is amnesty for people who have come illegally and people who would be actually rewarded with another kind of amnesty for Social Security fraud,

-for the failure to pay taxes, uh for various and sundry other things that are just dead wrong.
+for the failure to pay taxes, for various and sundry other things that are just dead wrong.

 J.D.
 Hayworth, Congressman from Arizona on the Rush Show.